felipe-dibernardi/javaee-payara-micro/README.md

-# JavaEE7 and Payara Micro RESTFul example with Basic Authentication and Arquillian Test Suite
+# JavaEE7, Payara Micro and Docker RESTFul example with Basic Authentication and Arquillian Test Suite

 ## Index